 In keeping with existing descriptions17 evaluation frameworks were defined as:

-Documents developed with the aim of improving or standardising the evaluations
+Documents developed with the aim of improving or standardising evaluations

 That included recommendations for standardising or improving the evaluation of the effects of HITs

 HITs were defined as computing systems used in the storage, retrieval, analysis or communication of health-related data1-3.
 We excluded frameworks that had been published before January 2000 and that had not been developed for use in hospital settings.